Virtual-Lab/responsiv1/README.md

 Install rhizome

-Open a terminal, and simply run
+Open a terminal, and simply run <br />
 <code>npm install -g rhizome-server</code>

 If this succeeded, you can try to run rhizome.
 This should print rhizome help message.